Albert William Wolters: History

 Wolters spent most of his academic career at the University of Reading.
 He was initially appointed as a lecturer in the Department of Education in 1908.
 Here he taught courses in Philosophy and Social Institutions.
-In 1910 he began teaching psychology and he convinced the university authorities to provide him with facilities to establish a psychological laboratory and subsequently a Department of Psychology.
+In 1910 he began teaching psychology and he convinced the university authorities to provide him with facilities to establish a psychological laboratory and subsequently a department of psychology.
+He was made Professor of Psychology and then Deputy Vice-Chancellor of the university.

 The School of Psychology and Clinical Language Sciences have established a Walter Wolters Visiting Distinguished Professorship.
 These have been presented by such international figures as Noam Chomsky and Daniel Dennett.

 Publications

 Wolters, A.W.P.
 (1933).
 The Evidence of our Senses.
 London: Methuen.